-Sentry boxes, or “Pigeon-Roosts” as the prisoners called them, were positioned at intervals along the top of the stockade and afforded the guards “a comfortable place in which to stand and watch what was going on inside the pen.”
+Sentry boxes, or “Pigeon-Roosts” as the prisoners called them, were positioned at intervals along the top of the stockade and afforded the guards “a comfortable place to stand and watch what was going on inside the pen.”
 A “deadline” was established inside the stockade and parallel to the palisades.
 It was marked by a wood railing “over which no prisoner” was “allowed to go, day or night, under penalty of being shot.”
 The ground between the deadline and the palisades was called the “dead run.”
 The Stockade Branch of Sweetwater Creek flowed west to east through the prison yard dividing it roughly in half.

 To guard against enemy attack and to quell disturbances inside the prison, earthen forts equipped with artillery were constructed at points along the perimeter of the stockade and interconnected by a line of palisades.
 The principal work, known as the “Star Fort,” stood at the southwest corner of the prison.

-The daily food ration, the cause of severe dietary deficiencies, consisted of one-quarter pound of meal and either one-third pound of bacon or 1 pound of beef.
+The daily food ration, the cause of severe dietary deficiencies, consisted of a one-quarter pound of meal and either one-third pound of bacon or 1 pound of beef.
 Occasionally, peas, rice, vinegar, and molasses were provided.
 Food was usually issued uncooked.
 Prison officials intended to cook the rations before distributing them, but the prisoners arrived before the facilities had been completed.
-By the time a cookhouse and a bakehouse were finished in the summer of 1864, the large number of men in the stockade rendered them wholly inadequate.
+By the time a cookhouse and a bakehouse were finished in the summer of 1864, many men in the stockade had rendered them wholly inadequate.
 The prisoners, who were allowed to keep their money and other valuables, could supplement their meager rations by buying food from the prison sutler and other merchants who set up shops inside the stockade.
 However, prices were high, and only those prisoners with a large cash reserve could do business regularly.

 The major water supply came from the five-foot-wide stream that flowed through the prison yard, which was soon polluted.
 Afterward, several springs were found in the bottom south of the stream, and while the water from these was brackish, it was better than that drawn from the stream.
 Because they could not remedy the pollution problem, prison officials encouraged their captives to dig wells.
 Usually, several men from the same mess would undertake the project, using spoons, half canteens, mess plates, and borrowed shovels.
 The wells were about 3 feet wide and as deep as 75 feet.
 Ropes attached to buckets, cups, or boots were used to bail the water.

 The overcrowding, inadequate shelters, meager rations, and poor sanitary conditions resulted in widespread disease and a high mortality rate.
 Altogether, more than 45,000 Union soldiers were confined in Andersonville at one time or another.
 Of these, 12,912 are buried in the Andersonville cemetery.
-Most deaths were caused by diarrhea, dysentery, gangrene, and scurvy – diseases that the Confederate doctors could not arrest because they lacked proper facilities, personnel, and medical supplies.
+Most deaths were caused by diarrhea, dysentery, gangrene, and scurvy – diseases the Confederate doctors could not arrest because they lacked proper facilities, personnel, and medical supplies.
 During the prison’s 13-month existence, more than 900 prisoners died each month.
-On any single day, the greatest death toll occurred on August 23, 1864, when 97 prisoners died.
+On any single day, the most significant death toll occurred on August 23, 1864, when 97 prisoners died.

-Escape from Andersonville was not impossible, but it was difficult.
+Escape from Andersonville was not impossible, but it wasn’t easy.
 During the prison’s existence, 329 prisoners escaped.
 Many more got away temporarily, but they were caught and returned.
 This was because the prison was situated far from Union lines and because of the efficiency of the dogs used by the Confederates to track runaways.
 Although numerous tunnels were dug, usually on the pretext of digging wells, very few men seem to have escaped by this method.
 Successful escapees usually slipped away from their guards while on work details outside the stockade.